JozeRamos/SDLE/README.md

 # SDLE - Large Scale Distributed Systems 2023/24

-## Local-First Shoopping List Application
+## Local-First Shopping List Application

 ### Project Description
 This project aims to develop a local-first shopping list application, that offers a seamless user experience with the ability to create and manage shopping lists, while ensuring data persistence and high availability.
 The application operates on a two-tier architecture: the user's device and a cloud component.
 Users can create shopping lists with a unique identifier and share these lists with others.
 The application allows multiple users to modify lists concurrently, and it provides features like adding/removing items and setting target quantities.